 At the Lord Mayor’s Show in 1984, the programme stated that it was the first time in recorded history that the Lady Mayoress took part in the procession mounted on horseback.

 In 1998, on his initiative, the Company was involved with sponsorship of the international “Masterprize” competition sponsored by Coutts Bank.

-Sir Alan is by profession an insurance risk analysis consultant, expert witness, arbitrator and mediator.
-His contributions to musical interests include the Yehudi Menuhin School and the LSO Education Committee.
+Sir Alan was by profession an insurance risk analysis consultant, expert witness, arbitrator and mediator.
+His contributions to musical interests included the Yehudi Menuhin School and the LSO Education Committee.

 He was appointed to the Order of Medieval Knights of London in 2002.

 Sir Alan is shown second from the right as Master of The Company in 2000 at the Quincentenial Service at Greenwich, alongside The Bishop of London.